What is Ranked Choice Voting?

 Will new equipment be needed to tabulate RCV elections?

-Some locations already have voting machines that work with RCV.
+Many locations already have voting machines that work with RCV.
 Other locations have machines that will need a computer upgrade.
 Still other locations may need to use existing, proven software that can be used along with older voting machines.
 A thorough analysis of equipment readiness in Texas is currently being prepared.

 Will RCV result in a ballot with too many candidates?